Sources of information

 Subsequent trips, 1852-1867

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.

-Berlioz first visited Germany in 1842 and kept returning there almost to the end of his career: of all the countries he visited in the course of his musical travels, it was to him the most important, ‘the fatherland of music’ as he wrote to Robert Schumann in 1837 (Correspondance générale, no. 486; hereafter abbreviated as CG), and a land where he was welcomed and honoured as he never was in his native France.
-Berlioz once described himself as a ‘musician three-quarters German’ (Á travers chants, in the chapter entitled ‘Concerts of Richard Wagner.
+Berlioz first visited Germany in 1842 and kept returning there almost to the end of his career: of all the countries he visited in the course of his musical travels, it was to him the most important, ‘the fatherland of music’ as he wrote to Robert Schumann in 1837 (CG, no. 486), and a land where he was welcomed and honoured as he never was in his native France.
+In 1860 Berlioz described himself as a ‘musician three-quarters German’ (Á travers chants, in the chapter entitled ‘Concerts of Richard Wagner.
 The music of the future’), and significantly it was in Germany, ‘on the slopes of the Harz’, that he located the imaginary city of Euphonia which was wholly dedicated to the art of music – the story was first written in 1844, the year after his return from his first trip to Germany (for the original version cf. Critique musicale V, pp. 425-52, 473-7, 495-7, 529-34).
 What Berlioz wrote to Baron von Donop of Detmold during one of his tours in 1854 sums up his feelings for the country (CG no. 1716):